roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 "I eager to do it time and time again!"
-"Ugh, why did you end up such an _Etchi_-Yuuyami?"
+"Ugh, why did you end up such an _ecchi_-Yuuyami?"
 "I cannot suppress the overflowing Lydi-ai!
 Withal, if I forcibly suppress it, it is feasible a shut down ​to occur once again!
 Hence, it cannot be helped!"